ratoy/twilight/README.md

 4. Calculate moon position and draw it.
 5. The final output is a png file, which shows the current positions of sun and moon.

-The whole project will be written in C, but it is still planning, not finished yet.